MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/install-field-service.md

 ## Install and set up the Dynamics 365 Field Service mobile app

-Next you need to set up the mobile app that technicians will use to view and complete work orders in the field.
-This involves:

-See the topic on [Get started with the Field Service (Dynamnics 365) mobile app](mobile-power-app-get-started.md)
+Next, set up the mobile app that technicians will use to view and complete work orders in the field.
+For more information, see the article on [getting started with the Field Service (Dyanmics 365) mobile app](mobile-power-app-get-started.md).

 ## Next steps